Vulnerability Scanner

 - PHP Configuration: Is

-curlenabled? - Firewall: Is the Sentinel API not blocked by your firewall?
+curlenabled? - Network: Is the Sentinel API not blocked by your network or server configuration?

 Missing API Key